 Hello, and welcome to the Fairfax County Health and Safety Podcast.
 I’m your host Jim Person.
-Coming up, learn about the Atlantic hurricane season, outdoor grilling, Fairfax Alerts and the Police Department’s body-worn camera pilot program.
+Coming up, learn about a weather recertification for Fairfax County, winter weather preparedness, Critical Infrastructure Security and Resilience Month, personal financial planning and what you can do if all you did for the end of Daylight Saving Time was to move your clock back one hour.
 Links to topics mentioned in this podcast can be found online at www.fairfaxcounty.gov.

 That’s it for this edition of the Fairfax County Health and Safety Podcast, produced by the Fairfax County, Va., Government.
 Thanks for listening.
 Additional information about health and safety topics and emergency preparedness may be found online at www.fairfaxcounty.gov.
 And remember, if you have a police, fire or medical emergency, call 9-1-1.
 For non-emergency needs, call 703-691-2131.